-The work begins with lectures and recitations on the elements of Heat-Power Engineering, including the study of the elementary thermo-dynamics of gases and vapors, theoretical and actual cycles, and steam engines.
-This is followed by a study of steam turbines, internal combustion engines, fuels and combustion, furnaces, boilers, draft apparatus, producers, heat transmission, condensers, feed-water heaters and other power-plant auxiliaries, the flow of gases and vapors, refrigeration, and air compressors.
+The work begins with lectures and recitations on the elements of Heat-Power Engineering, including the study of the elementary thermo-dynamics of gases and vapors, ideal and actual cycles, and steam engines.
+This is followed by a study of steam turbines, internal combustion engines, fuels and combustion, furnaces, boilers, draft apparatus, producers, heat transmission, condensers, feed-water heaters and other power-plant auxiliaries, the flow of gases and vapors, refrigeration, air compressors, and other topics.